anoopsarkar/nlp-class/project.md

 * [Hong Kong Parliament parallel corpus](https://catalog.ldc.upenn.edu/LDC2004T08)
 * [GALE Phase-1 Chinese newsgroup data](https://catalog.ldc.upenn.edu/LDC2009T15).

-**Warning: do not redistribute this data.
-SFU has a license to use this data from the Linguistic Data Consortium (LDC) but we cannot take this data and give it to others.**

 Training data comes in different sizes.
 The data files in each of the large, medium, and small folders are: